omaraflak/omaraflak.github.io/markdown/virtual-machine.md

 # How To Build A Programming Language

 Building a VM-based programming language is really not that hard once you understand those concepts.
-As you implement more instructions in your VM and understand how to map the high-level constructs to those instructions, what remains is how to translate code written in a high-level syntax into the low-level bytecode for your VM.
+As you implement more instructions in your VM and understand how to map the high-level constructs to those instructions, what remains is how to translate code written in a high-level syntax into the low-level byte-code for your VM.

 Although this deserves an entire series on its own, these are roughly the steps to take.